 ●Cognitive – Rates of cognitive dysfunction following ARDS varies among studies, ranging from 30 to 55 percent [54,58,59].
 In two observational studies of a total of 310 ARDS survivors, impaired neurocognitive function was reported in 30 percent and 49 percent of patients at 12 months following the acute illness [54,58].
 These rates are similar to that reported in the largest study of survivors of critical illness where 40 percent had neurocognitive deficits at three months; these persisted at 12 months in the vast majority .
 (See "Evaluation of cognitive impairment and dementia".)

-●Psychiatric – Psychiatric illnesses also appear to be common among survivors of ARDS, with depression, anxiety, and post-traumatic stress disorder as the most common disorders reported [58,60].
+●Psychiatric – Psychiatric illnesses also appear to be common among survivors of ARDS, with depression, anxiety, and post-traumatic stress disorder as the most common disorders reported [58,60,61].
 The absolute risk varies between studies.
 One prospective cohort study of ARDS survivors estimated that the incidence of depressive symptoms was 40 percent during the two years following the acute illness .
 In another observational cohort, depression, post-traumatic stress disorder, and anxiety were present in 36, 39, and 62 percent of survivors at one year .
 These rates are higher than those reported from a national data base study that reported 1 percent of survivors had a newly diagnosed psychologic disorder (mostly anxiety and depression) and 19 percent received one or more prescriptions for psychoactive medications .
 The difference may be due to differences in the study population (all comers as opposed to ARDS), location (Denmark as opposed to North America), technique to acquire data (database as opposed to following a cohort), and diagnostic criteria (medication, referral to a psychiatrist as opposed to self-reporting).
+In a study reporting psychiatric symptoms, 66 percent of ARDS survivors had substantial symptoms of depression, anxiety, or posttraumatic stress disorder (PTSD) during one year follow up .
+The majority of symptomatic patients experienced morbidity in two or more domains.
+Risk factors for symptoms included younger age, female sex, unemployment, alcohol misuse, and greater opioid use in the ICU, whereas there was no association between symptoms and severity of illness or ICU length of stay.
 (See "Comorbid anxiety and depression in adults: Epidemiology, clinical manifestations, and diagnosis" and "Co-occurring substance use disorder and anxiety-related disorders in adults: Epidemiology, pathogenesis, clinical manifestations, course, assessment, and diagnosis".)

-●Physical – Survivors of ARDS frequently have persistent, abnormal exercise endurance and physical disabilities [48-50,60-64].
+●Physical – Survivors of ARDS frequently have persistent, abnormal exercise endurance and physical disabilities [48-50,60,62-66].
 The persistent nature of this abnormality was demonstrated by a prospective cohort study that followed 109 survivors of ARDS for five years .
 The six minute walking distance at one, three, and five years was 66, 67, and 76 percent of predicted, respectively.
 During a two-year follow-up study of 186 ARDS survivors, the cumulative incidence of impaired physical function was as high as 66 percent .
+Another prospective cohort study reported that 38 percent of patients with ARDS had muscle weakness at discharge, which was associated with worse five-year survival .
 Risk factors for physical dysfunction were longer ICU stay and prior depressive symptoms.
 (See "Cardiac rehabilitation programs".)

 Despite these abnormalities, some survivors are able to return to work.
 In a prospective five-year follow-up cohort study, 77 percent of those who were working at the time of their acute illness returned to work, while 17 percent did unpaid work within the home, and six percent became full-time students .
 Most of those who returned to work did so within two years after ICU discharge, although many required a gradual transition back to work.